jtunison/stopgo/README.md

 stopgo = resume.
 Get it?

+Remember when it was cool to write your resume in LaTeX?
+That's so [1980](http://en.wikipedia.org/wiki/LaTeX), man.
+Use golang instead!

-This code will take a resume definition in JSON format and generate a PDF and a static website.
+This code takes a resume definition in JSON format and generates a PDF and a static website.

 # Example